tharun-p/weisat-cms/content/glossary/4_nft.md

 Super Simple Analogy - Imagine buying a signed poster from your favorite singer.
 The signature makes it unique, and a digital “certificate” (the blockchain) proves it’s the real deal.
 That’s what an NFT is!
 {{< /callout >}}

-NFT can be completely digital created product/content(Digital art) or Real world asset (RWD, Plot of land) created as token/NFT in blockchain.
+You can have NFT for completely digital created product/content(Digital art) or Real world asset (RWD, Plot of land) created as token/NFT in blockchain.

 As NFTs are unique digital assets on a blockchain, there are some standard defined in various blockchains like standar ERC-721 in Ethereum, to have a standardized approach of how to create (mint), transfer the NFT, or interact with it, so anyone in the world can interact with them.